AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/gettingstarted.md

 #### Authentication

-Once you complete the [Get API credentials](#get-api-credentials), a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
+Once you get your credentials, a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
 The zip file structures are as follows:

 -   **Personalized Download**: The samples download zip contains a private.key file and an adobe-dc-pdf-services-sdk-java-samples with a preconfigured pdfservices-api-credentials.json file.
 -   **Non Personalized Download**: The samples download zip contains the private.key file and a pdfservices-api-credentials.json file.